The new network will offer more convenience and security for campus users with BlazerIDs and will greatly streamline the WiFi access for guest users.

 - Click the Network tab.

 - Go to www.dpo.uab.edu and click the "What's my IP?" link.

 UAB WiFi is available to all students, faculty and staff free of charge, and to guests who sign up for a one-day guest account.
 Click here to learn more about how to connect your devices.

 UAB IT provides a WiFi network in support of the academic, research, and administrative work of the UAB community.
 This WiFi network serves classrooms, common areas, green spaces, and many other popular areas around campus.

 To use this network, you must have a device with a WiFi network adapter.
-Two WiFi networks are available as of July 31, 2014:
+Three WiFi networks are available: